-The subsidies accrue to the Company as of right and so will not be repayable in the event of success of the project.
+The subsidies accrue to the Company as of right and so will not be repayable in the event of the project's success.

-Accordingly, they are accounted for in the "Operating subsidies" line of the income statement.
+Accordingly, they were accounted for in the "Operating subsidies" line of the income statement.

-Repayable advances will have to be repaid by CARMAT according to the arrangement set out in the paragraphs below.
+Repayable advances will have to be repaid by Carmat according to the arrangement set out in the paragraphs below.
 Repayable advances are therefore accounted for on the liabilities side of the balance sheet under the "Other equity - Conditional advances" line.
 The corresponding interest is shown on the liabilities side of the balance sheet under the "Sundry loans and borrowings" line.

-By addendum to the initial contract, signed in September 2013, the Parties agreed to calculate the amount of the financial returns due by CARMAT based on thresholds of revenue generated by the products and services created by the project (reference products and services).
+By addendum to the initial contract, signed in September 2013, the Parties agreed to calculate the amount of the financial returns due by Carmat based on thresholds of revenue generated by the products and services created by the project (reference products and services).